1932 Alabama Crimson Tide football team: Kentucky

 In their first conference road game of the season, Alabama defeated the Kentucky Wildcats, 12–7 at McLean Stadium.
 Alabama scored first on a six-yard Hillman Holley touchdown run to cap a drive that included a 60-yard Holley run.
 However, Holley then missed the extra point and Alabama took a 6–0 lead.
 Later in the quarter, Howard Chappell fumbled a Kentucky punt that was recovered by O. L. Davidson at the Wildcats 19-yard line.
 Ellis T. Johnson scored on the ensuing drive and with his extra point, Kentucky took a 7–6 lead.
 The Wildcats maintained their lead through the fourth quarter when Holley scored the game-winning touchdown on a 10-yard run for the 12–7 Alabama win.
-The victory improved Alabama's all-time record against Kentucky 11–1.